 In the Open Drive dialog box a list of all Logical Drives is displayed at the top of the dialog and a list of Physical Drives is displayed at the bottom of the dialog.
 If the drive size can be calculated, the size will be displayed to the right of each drive name.
+To the right of each Physical Drive name is a list of Logical Drives that are contained within that drive.
 Select a logical or physical drive and click the Open button to open the drive as a file in the editor.
 Double-clicking on a drive name in the list also opens the drive.
 Click the Cancel button to dismiss the dialog without opening a drive.
 If the Open as read-only toggle is enabled in the upper-right corner of the dialog, the drive will be opened as a read-only file.

 Making Disk Images

 Once a drive has been loaded in 010 Editor, use the 'File > Save As...' or 'File > Save a Copy...' menu option to save a byte-by-byte copy of the drive to a file (called a disk image).
 A portion of the drive can be saved to disk by selecting the desired bytes and using the 'File > Save Selection...' menu option.

 To view the properties of the current logical or physical drive, click the 'Edit > Properties...' menu option.
 See the File Properties help topic for more information.
 The properties includes information about sectors, clusters, tracks, and cylinders of the drive.

 A typical hard drive is an electromagnetic device made up of a number of disk-shaped pieces called platters that are stacked on top of each other (see the figure below).
 Each platter can store data on both sides and has a read/write head that transfers data from the computer to the disk.
 To find information on these platters, drives are divided into a number of sections called Sectors, Clusters, Tracks, and Cylinders.